anty-filidor/network_diffusion/docs/source/examples/compartmental_graph_example.rst

 Note that with three interacting phenomena of respectively two, two, and three local states, we have twelve global states with (sic!)
 48 possible transitions.
-Thus, the library contains a class ``CompartmentalGraph`` to define a model in a semiautomatic way with no limits regarding a number of phenomena and a number of states.
-The user needs to determine the names of phenomena, local states, and only the transitions relevant to the simulation.
+Thus, the library includes the class ``CompartmentalGraph`` to define a model semi-automatically with no limit on the number of phenomena or states.
+The user must determine the names of phenomena, local states, and only the transitions relevant to the simulation.

 Example of usage
 ================
-Let's define a ``CompartmentalGraph`` with three phenomena.
-Two of them (``phenomena_1``, ``phenomena_2``) with two local states, and one (``phenomena_3``) with three local states.
-Then, we will assign probabilities of transitions between the states.
+Define a ``CompartmentalGraph`` with three phenomena, where two of them (``phenomena_1``, ``phenomena_2``) have two local states, and one (``phenomena_3``) has three local states.
+Then assign probabilities of transitions between the states.

 Define the object to store states and transitions: